Lemon Learning Blog | Tips & Real Stories for Digital Change Success

 • Re-architect: if both shadow and sanctioned tools are struggling, you may need a process or platform redesign, not just more training.

 Each play should ship with an adoption plan, not just a change request.
-That means in-app walkthroughs in the affected tools, short contextual announcements, and clear “before/after” KPIs on tickets, cycle times, or data quality.
-Shadow IT telemetry tells you where to invest; your DAP-led adoption model turns that investment into behaviour change.
+That means in-app walkthroughs in the affected tools, short contextual announcements, and clear "before/after" KPIs on tickets, cycle times, or data quality.
+Shadow IT telemetry tells you where to invest; a digital adoption layer turns that investment into sustained behaviour change.

 FAQ